aws-amplify/docs/docs/console/auth/import.md

 ---
-title: Use an existing Cognito User Pool and Identity Pool
+title: Use an existing Amazon Cognito user pool and identity pool
-description: Configure the Admin UI to use existing Amazon Cognito User Pool and Identity Pool resources as an authentication & authorization mechanism for other Amplify categories.
-(API, Storage, and more)
+description: Configure the Admin UI to use existing Amazon Cognito user pool and identity pool resources as an authentication and authorization mechanism for other Amplify categories ( For example, API, Storage, and more).
 ---

-Import existing Amazon Cognito resources into your Amplify project in your Admin UI.
-Get started by going to the Authentication tab in your app's Admin UI and selecting "Reuse existing Amazon Cognito resources".
+You can import existing Amazon Cognito resources into your Amplify project using the Admin UI.
+To get started, choose **Authentication** from the **Set up** menu in your app's Admin UI.
+On the **Authentication** page, chose **Reuse existing Amazon Cognito resources**.

-This feature is particularly useful if you’re trying to:
+This feature is particularly useful if you’re trying to do the following:

-- enable Amplify categories (such as API, Storage, and function) for your existing user base;
+- Enable Amplify categories (such as API, Storage, and function) for your existing user base
-- incrementally adopt Amplify for your application stack;
+- Incrementally adopt Amplify for your application stack
-- independently manage Cognito resources while working with Amplify.
+- Independently manage Amazon Cognito resources while working with Amplify

-## Import an existing Cognito User Pool
+## Import an existing Cognito user pool
-In order to successfully import your User Pool, your User Pools require at least two app clients with the following conditions:
+To successfully import your user pool, your user pools require at least two app clients with the following conditions:

 - At least one “Web app client”: an app client without a client secret
-- At least one “Native app client“: an app client with a client secret Run amplify push to complete the import procedure.
+- At least one “Native app client“: an app client with a client secret To complete the import procedure, run the `amplify push` command.

 [Learn more about getting started with User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html) or
 [configuring a User Pool App Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html)

-## Import an existing Identity Pool
+## Import an existing identity pool
-In order to successfully import your Identity Pool, it must have both of the User Pool app clients fulfilling the below requirements:
+In order to successfully import your identity pool, it must have both of the user pool app clients must meet the following requirements:

-- An Authenticated Role with a trust relationship to your Identity Pool
+- An Authenticated Role with a trust relationship to your identity pool
-- An optional Unauthenticated Role if you want to use any guest user access for your Amplify categories.
-(Example: Guest access for your S3 buckets or REST API endpoints)
+- An optional Unauthenticated Role if you want to use any guest user access for your Amplify categories (For example, guest access for your Amazon S3 buckets or REST API endpoints).

-These roles are usually automatically configured when you create a new Identity Pool enabling “Unauthenticated” access and have a Cognito User Pool as an authentication provider.
+These roles are usually automatically configured when you create a new identity pool enabling “Unauthenticated” access and have an Amazon Cognito user pool as an authentication provider.

 [Learn more about getting started with Identity Pools.](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html)

 ## Import and update your source code

-Click "Import" on the bottom of the page to complete the import procedure.
-Update your source code by running
+Choose **Import** on the bottom of the page to complete the import procedure.
+Update your source code by running the following command:
 ```bash
 amplify pull
 ```
-And generate the necessary GraphQL files by running
+Next, generate the necessary GraphQL files by running the following command:
 ```bash
 amplify codegen add
 ```

-This will
+After running this command, the following occurs:
-- automatically populate your Amplify Library configuration files (aws-exports.js, amplifyconfiguration.json) with your chosen Amazon Cognito resource information
+- Your Amplify Library configuration files (aws-exports.js, amplifyconfiguration.json) are automatically populated with your chosen Amazon Cognito resource information
-- provide your designated existing Cognito resource as the authentication & authorization mechanism for all auth-dependent categories (API, Storage and more)
+- Your designated existing Amazon Cognito resource is provided as the authentication and authorization mechanism for all auth-dependent categories (API, Storage and more)
-- enable Lambda functions to access the chosen Cognito resource if you permit it
+- Lambda functions are enabled to access the chosen Amazon Cognito resource if you permit it.

 ## Multi-environment support
-When you create a new environment, Amplify will assume by default that you’re managing your app’s Cognito resources outside of an Amplify project.
-You’ll be asked to either import a different Cognito resource or maintain the same Cognito resource for your app’s auth category.
+When you create a new environment, Amplify assumes, by default, that you’re managing your app’s Amazon Cognito resources outside of an Amplify project.
+You’ll be asked to either import a different Amazon Cognito resource or maintain the same Amazon Cognito resource for your app’s auth category.

 If you want to have Amplify manage your authorization resources in a new environment, unlink the imported Cognito resource and add authorization to your new environment.
 This will create new Amplify-managed authorization resources in the new environment.

-## Unlink an existing Cognito User Pool or Identity Pool
+## Unlink an existing Amazon Cognito user pool or identity pool
-In order to unlink your existing Cognito resource, click "Unlink Cognito User Pool and Identity Pool" on the bottom of the Authentication page and follow the prompt.
-This will only unlink the Cognito resource referenced from the Amplify project.
-It will not delete the Cognito resource itself.
+To order to unlink your existing Amazon Cognito resource, click **Unlink Cognito User Pool and Identity Pool** on the bottom of the **Authentication** page and follow the prompt to confirm this action.
+This only unlinks the Amazon Cognito resource referenced from the Amplify project.
+It does not delete the Amazon Cognito resource itself.